AminuKano/Embedded-System-Security-/README.md

 *	Optional: Complete individual tasks at the end of the workshop.

 ## Overview of the session
-The tutorial will present you on how to build two different embedded systems and configure their security.
-Furthermore, you will then perform different security penetration activities on these systems to see their consequences.
-Finishing off with an optional individual tasks that you can complete if there is any time left.
+The tutorial will present you on how to develop multiple embedded systems and configure their security.
+You will then attempt different security penetration techniques on these systems and review their outcome.

 ## Requirements